solana-foundation/developer-content/docs/advanced/actions.md

 client applications and wallets are still required to ultimately facilitate users to sign the transaction.

+> Use the [Blinks Inspector](https://www.blinks.xyz/inspector) tool to inspect,
+> debug, and test your blinks and actions directly in your browser.
+You can view
+> the GET and POST response payloads, response headers, and test all inputs to
+> each of your linked Actions.

-Each of these client applications or wallets may have different requirements on which Action endpoints their clients will automatically unfurl and immediately display to their users on social media platforms.
+Each client application or wallets may have different requirements on which Action endpoints their clients will automatically unfurl and immediately display to their users on social media platforms.

 For example, some clients may operate on an "allow list" approach that may require verification prior to their client unfurling an Action for users such as